 Our top tips for securing cheaper train tickets include keeping an eye on when Advance tickets are released and booking as far ahead as you possibly can.
 Alternatively, you can sometimes secure a cheaper fare by booking two single journey tickets rather than a return ticket.

 Find out more about how to get cheap train tickets

 GroupSave is a type of train ticket discount for those travelling in groups of three to nine people.
 They're ideal if you want to travel with friends or family (excluding child tickets), as they could help you get as much as 34% off the cost of your fares.
 Score!

 Find out more about GroupSave train tickets

-Once you’re clued up on UK train ticket types, why not check out our trains in Britain page?
-We’ll tell you how to book and collect your train tickets, and provide general information about the British train network.
+Once you’re clued up on UK train ticket types, why not check out our guides to train travel around the UK?
+We’ll tell you how to book and collect your train tickets and provide general information about the British train network.
 Whether you need info on train companies, popular routes, tips for getting cheaper tickets or how to travel to Europe from Britain by rail, we’ve left no stone unturned.